Details About Airwayondemand Hands On Difficult Airway Workshop

 Details about the AirwayOnDemand difficult airway workshop

 AirwayOnDemand is a 10 CME/CE hands-on difficult airway workshop held on-site at your choice of date and venue for practice groups, professional societies, and teaching programs.
 The primary audience is the anesthesia provider, but other medical specialties (e.g., critical care and emergency medicine) also participate.
 The learners experience on-line, multimedia streaming video didactics at their own pace, for 2 to 3 months prior to the in-person event.
 The In-person meeting typically occurs on a Saturday morning and the course is completed by noon.
 Importantly, there is no travel or lost work days for the learners.
-Tuition is significantly less than similar courses because charging is based on group size.
+Tuition is significantly less than similar courses because charging is based on group size. (see www.airwayondemand.com for information about our other on-demand, on-site course, POCUS@home)

 Details about AirwayOnDemand Difficult Airway Workshop